-The evidence shows that there is lack of harmonization in what is considered as postal provider amongst ERGP members.
+The evidence shows that there is not a consistent application in what is considered as postal provider amongst ERGP members.
 In some countries courier/express operators are not considered as postal operators because courier/express services are not considered postal services, as is the case for France, Ireland, the Netherlands and Norway.

-Another important aspect of the relation of the postal operator with the user, that needs to be taken into account, is the differentiation between postal operators that provide services to end users (and have the contract with them) and their sub-contractors.
+An important aspect of the relation of the postal operator with the user, that needs to be taken into account, is the differentiation between postal operators that provide services to end users (and have the contract with them) and their sub-contractors.

-&lt;sup>7 See the ECJ Judgement - Joined Cases C-259/16 and C-260/16.
+&lt;sup>8 See the ECJ Judgement - Joined Cases C-259/16 and C-260/16.

-&lt;sup>8 See also ECJ cases Jakelu, 15 June 2017, C-368/15, pt.
+&lt;sup>9 See also ECJ cases Jakelu, 15 June 2017, C-368/15, pt.
 29; DHL Express (Austria), 16 November 2016, C-2/15, pt.31; DHL International, 13 October 2011, C-148/10, pt.
 30 et 52).

-&lt;sup>9 In France "postal services are clearance, sorting, transport and distribution of postal services in the context of regular rounds".
+&lt;sup>10 In France "postal services are clearance, sorting, transport and distribution of postal services in the context of regular rounds".

-&lt;sup>10 Decision made in 2012, following public consultation, that Express and Courier Services lack certain constituent features by which to be deemed "postal services".
+&lt;sup>11 Decision made in 2012, following public consultation, that Express and Courier Services lack certain constituent features by which to be deemed "postal services".

-&lt;sup>11 According to Dutch Postal Act: "the delivery of separately registered express mail on which separate agreements have been concluded between the sender and the provider concerning the period or time of ordering, about the delivery security and about the liability is not a postal service."
+&lt;sup>12 According to Dutch Postal Act: "the delivery of separately registered express mail on which separate agreements have been concluded between the sender and the provider concerning the period or time of ordering, about the delivery security and about the liability is not a postal service."

-&lt;sup>12 There are substantial differences between postal operators and sub-contractors and the regulatory framework should distinguish and treat them according to their status.
+&lt;sup>13 Since in some Member States there could be substantial differences between postal operators and subcontractors, the regulatory framework might distinguish them according to their status, also considering their differences in terms of relation with the postal user.